LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Moved `updateSampleStatus` method into inventory since it's used only when discarding samples and that now requires a specific inventory action

 ### version 2.121.2
 *Released*: 25 January 2022
 * Issue 44721: make sorting methods defensive against non-string values